Tree-Regularized Bayesian Latent Class Analysis for Improving Weakly Separated Dietary Pattern Subtyping in Small-Sized Subpopulations: Additional Simulation Study Details

 \section{Additional Simulation Study Details}

-The same hyperparameter setting in the priors of $\sigma_g^2$, $c$, and $\bpi$ applies to the synthetic (Section \ref{sec:sim:synthetic}) and semi-synthetic (Section \ref{sec:sim:real}) data simulations and real data application (Section \ref{sec:data}).
+The same hyperparameter setting in the priors of $\sigma_g^2$, $c$, and $\bpi$ applies to the synthetic (Section \ref{sec:sim:synthetic} of the main paper) and semi-synthetic (Section \ref{sec:sim:real} of the main paper) data simulations and real data application (Section \ref{sec:data} of the main paper).
 Specifically, the priors for all $\sigma_g^2$ are specified as Inverse-Gamma$(2, 2)$, the prior for $c$ is Gamma$(1, 1)$ and the prior for $\bpi$ is Dirichlet$(5, \ldots, 5)$.
 For all simulation scenarios, we run the sampling algorithm for 8,000 iterations and discard the first 5,000 burn-in samples for each simulated dataset.
 Label switching is addressed post hoc via the Equivalence Classes Representative \citep[ECR,][]{papastamoulis2014HandlingLabel}.